The Cruved Resulting Scoliosis

 Some types of scoliosis can cause back pain, but it is not usually very painful.
-Back pain is not uncommon in older adults with long-standing scoliosis.
+Back pain is not uncommon in older adults with long-standing issues.

 If a person does not receive treatment for their scoliosis, problems can arise later in life, such as impaired heart and lung function.